-Let's consider a cube whose height is h and is filled with fluid and at its equilibrium.
-Then the weight Mg is balanced by the buoyant force B.
+Let's consider a cube whose height is h and is filled with fluid and at in its equilibrium so that its weight Mg is balanced by the buoyant force B.

-$$B = F_g = Mg$$

-And the pressure at the bottom of the cube is larger than the top by ρgh.
+- $B = F_g = Mg$ - The pressure at the bottom of the cube is larger than the top by ρgh.